-We pride ourselves on providing great services in Solihull.
-We have good quality care provider services in the Borough, and we regularly receive good feedback from people using our services, but we know that there is more we can do.
+We pride ourselves on providing great services in Solihull within a challenging local and national local government funding position.
+We have good quality care provider services in the Borough, and we regularly receive good feedback from people using our services, but we know that there is more we can do to ensure the resources that we have are making the most impact on the lives of our residents.